Lebowski89/blog/content/common.md

     cloudflare_remove_existing: 'true'
 ```

-In the include task, variables from the common task are replaced with relevant values required to create a DNS record for my Obsidian container running on my local server.
-You can create loops to handle as many services as you require in the include task:
+In the above example, variables from the common task are replaced with relevant values required to create a DNS record for my Obsidian container running on my local server.
+You can create loops to handle as many services as you require:

 ```yaml
 - name: Add 'GitHub Pages' DNS records